NWChemEx/PluginPlay/docs/source/background/overview.rst

    High-level architecture of PluginPlay.
 Users primarily interact with PluginPlay through the module manager.
 The module manager builds the call graph representation of the program.
-When users run the program results are stored in the cache.
-And developers can write new modules using the module utilities.
+When users run the program, results are stored in the cache, and developers can write new modules using the module utilities.

 :numref:`fig_pp_arch` is a simplified architecture diagram of PluginPlay.
 The